mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 * Google centric keynotes, I missed some comparison between Apache Beam / Dataflow and other data processing industry leaders
 * A few words about new runners: Hazelcast, Ray, Dask
-* TypeScript SDK as an effect of internal Google hackaton
+* TypeScript SDK as an effect of internal Google hackathon
 * Google engagement in Apache Beam community

 ![Beam team at Google](/assets/images/beam_summit_google_team.png)